aowen87/VincePipeline/BRAT_README.txt

         <BS_genome_fasta> This is a directory containing supercontig
                           files.
-IMPORTANT: The name of this directory must be exactly as depcited, or the pipeline will not correctly run without altering
-                          the source code.
+IMPORTANT: The name of this directory must be exactly as depcited (the text between the <> symbols), or the pipeline will not correctly run without altering the source code.

         <genome>     	  This is the genome that you wish to use
                           for the bisulfite mapping.
 There is an